UniversalDependencies/docs/infrastructure/online_validation_configuration.md

 The scripts are kept in the `docs-automation` repository, which is updated automatically via webhook, but `githook.pl` does not call them from there.
 Instead, it calls a copy in the main folder.
 More precisely, it is not a copy but a hardlink; nevertheless, after `git pull` the main folder copy gets disconnected from the copy in `docs-automation` and must be reconnected by running `docs-automation/valdan/lnquest.sh`.
+(Note: I do not remember why I opted for hardlinks but I suspect the reason may have been that the scripts should think they live in the folder above all the UD folders and they can access the UD folders via relative paths.)

 On the other hand, the CGI scripts responsible for registration of language-specific validation data do not need this.
 They are accessed through a symlink (`langspec -> docs-automation/valrules/`) and they are available immediately after